rckymntn/delver/README.md

 # Untitled

-A roguelike built with TypeScript and rot.js
+A portable web-based roguelike game built with TypeScript, rot.js, and tested with Jest.

 ## To do